 - 1. Managerial and financial capability of the applicant to perform the project. - 2.
 The scope of the project the applicant is prepared to construct with the available funding. - 3.
 The degree to which the applicant's proposed plan for operating and pricing the carrier neutral conduit would meet the goals of the project.

-As noted under program eligibility, applicants for funds in this category need not qualify as regulated service providers that incurred unreimbursed expenditures resulting from the September 11, 2001 attacks.
-The RFP will be issued no later than December 31, 2004.
+As noted under program eligibility, applicants for funds in this category need not qualify as regulated service providers that incurred un-reimbursed expenditures resulting from the September 11, 2001 attacks.